bootstrap-vue/bootstrap-vue/docs/components/card/README.md

 links and more.
 Below are examples of what’s supported.

 #### Blocks:
-The building block of a card is the `.card-block` section.
+The building block of a card is the `.card-body` section.
 Use it whenever you need a padded section within a card.
 By default the `<b-card>` content is placed in the block section:

 ```html